|What is pyothorax Causes Symptoms Diagnosis Treatment|

-Also known as pleural empyema, pyothorax is the presence of pus in the pleural space in the chest cavity, the thin, fluid-filled space that lies between the lungs and the chest wall.
+Pyothorax (pleural empyema) is the presence of pus in the pleural space of the chest cavity, which is the thin, fluid-filled space that lies between the lungs and the chest wall.

 Normally a small amount of fluid is located in this space (5 ml or less), which allows for the smooth movement of the structures in the thorax during respiration.
 Small blood vessels in the pleural lining produce this fluid, blood and lymph nodes take away any excess to keep it in balance.
 Pyothorax is a septic form of pleural effusion, which is covered here.

-Any pathogenic organism can potentially cause pyothorax including fungal, viral, bacterial or protozoal, however, is almost always caused by a bacterial infection.
+Any pathogenic organism can cause pyothorax including fungal, viral, bacterial or protozoal, however, bacterial infection is by far the most common pathogen.
 The collection of pus is due to dead white blood cells and dead bacteria.
 Common bacteria involved in pyothorax include Pasteurella spp (the most common), Nocardia spp, Streptococcus spp, Clostridium spp, Proteus spp, Bacteroides spp and Mycoplasma spp.
 Less common causes include toxoplasma (protozoa), cryptococcosis and Blastomyces (fungal infections).
-Most cases of pyothorax are polymicrobial, meaning more than one type of organism is involved.
+Most cases of pyothorax are polymicrobial, which means there is more than one organism.

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.

-Inhalation of foreign object such as a grass awn
+- Inhalation of a foreign object such as a grass awn

-Diffusion of bacterial infection via the blood from distant source
+- Diffusion of bacterial infection via the blood from a distant source

 As fluid builds up in the pleural cavity, the lungs become compressed, making it harder for your cat to breathe.
 Symptoms may progress slowly, over a period of time and can include: